Galapagos Animals and Darwin’s Birds Hang Out at Tortuga Bay

 Crime rate Ecuador/your country

-We know that there is a likelihood of spotting white tip reef sharks in the water near the mangroves – so we decide to give it a whirl and head towards the far end mangroves to explore the water there.
+We know there is a likelihood of spotting white tip reef sharks in the water near the mangroves – so we decide to give it a whirl and head towards the far end mangroves to explore the water there.

 ‘Darwin’s Birds’